OverOps

-OverOps is a software analytics company based in San Francisco, CA and Tel Aviv, Israel.
-The company develops a static and dynamic code analysis technology to analyze code events in real time.
+OverOps was a software analytics company based in San Francisco, CA and Tel Aviv, Israel.
+The company developed a static and dynamic code analysis technology to analyze code events in real time.
 The technology's focus is large-scale Java and Scala code bases.

 History

 OverOps was founded as Takipi in December 2011.
 Prior to Takipi, Tal Weiss (CTO) and Iris Shoor (VP Product) co-founded VisualTao (acquired by Autodesk Inc in 2009).
 In 2012 Takipi received seed investment of $700K by private investors.
 In 2013 Takipi received $4.5 million in venture capital from Menlo Ventures.

 On April 20, 2016, it was announced that Takipi raised $15 million in a funding round led by Lightspeed Ventures.

 Takipi was renamed OverOps on August 25, 2016 to reflect a greater emphasis on services that support DevOps.

 On April 26, 2017, it was announced that OverOps raised $30 million in series C round led by Lightspeed Ventures, with participation from Menlo Ventures.

-In 2018 the company announced the hiring of Rod Squires as CEO and move of founder Tal Weiss into the role of Chief Technology Officer.
+In 2018, the company announced the hiring of Rod Squires as CEO and move of founder Tal Weiss into the role of Chief Technology Officer.